 In its September 2018 report, Facing Addiction in America: The Surgeon General's Spotlight on Opioids, the HHS Office of the Surgeon General describes how the incidence of Neonatal Abstinence Syndrome (NAS), has increased dramatically in the last decade along with increased opioid misuse.
-ONC has
+ONC has requested public comment on these health IT policies, functionalities and standards to support providers engaged in the treatment and prevention of OUD including for the NAS use case.

 The HITCC TF supports the idea of health IT policies, functionalities and standards to support providers engaged in the treatment and prevention of OUD.
 Specifically for the NAS use case, the TF recommends exploring broader ways to begin standardizing definitions with order sets.
 These order sets must be computable and identify specific language for EHRs to implement more accurately.
-In addition, we recommend that when such data sets around OUD are created, the data sets should not be used for punitive measures as it may discourage patients from receiving care when needed (e.g., child protection services and prosecution).
+In addition, we recommend that when such data sets are created, the data sets should not be used for punitive measures as it may discourage patients from receiving care when needed (e.g., child protection services and prosecution).